Anshul-AB/FlowChart/README.md

 - `npm test`: Runs tests.
 - `npm eject`: Ejects from create-react-app.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).